brunodonayre/pellet-vs-extruded-meta-analysis/README.md

-# Pelletized vs Extruded Feed Meta-analysis
+# Pelletized vs. Extruded Feed Meta-analysis

-This repository contains the R code used for the meta-analysis evaluating the effect of feed processing technology (pelletization vs extrusion) on specific growth rate (SGR) in aquaculture species.
+This repository contains the **R code and derived summary outputs** used for the meta-analysis evaluating the effect of **feed processing technology (pelletization vs. extrusion)** on **specific growth rate (SGR)** in aquaculture species.

+---

 ## Software

+- **R ≥ 4.2.0**
-- R (>= 4.2.0)
+- R packages:
+  - `metafor`
-- Packages:
+  - `tidyverse`
-  - metafor
+  - `readxl`
-  - tidyverse
+  - `broom`
-  - readxl
+  - `ggplot2`

+---

 ## Script

+**`meta_analysis_sgr.R`**
-- `meta_analysis_sgr.R`: complete analysis pipeline, including:
+Complete, paper-ready analysis pipeline including:

-  - data processing
+- Data processing and filtering of accepted studies
-  - effect size calculation (SMD)
+- Effect size calculation with defined directionality
+  (Standardized Mean Difference, Hedges’ g, Log Response Ratio)
-  - random-effects meta-analysis
+- Random-effects meta-analysis (REML)
-  - influence diagnostics
+- Sensitivity analyses (trimmed datasets)
+- Multilevel models to account for non-independence
-  - subgroup analyses (fish vs crustaceans)
+- Subgroup analyses (fish vs. crustaceans)
+- Meta-regressions with biological and experimental moderators
-  - publication bias assessment
+- Publication bias assessment (funnel plots, Egger and Begg tests)
+- Automated generation of supplementary tables and figures
+- Risk-of-Bias assessment template

+---

 ## Data availability

-The dataset used in this study is proprietary (Vita Science database) and is not publicly available.
-Access can be granted upon reasonable request.
+The dataset used in this study (**Vita Science database**) is **proprietary** and is **not publicly available**.

+This repository does **not** contain raw experimental data.
+Only **derived summary tables and analytical outputs** are provided.

+Access to the original dataset may be granted **upon reasonable request** to the corresponding authors.

+---

 ## Reproducibility

-The script can be executed end-to-end once the dataset is placed in the expected directory.
+The analysis script can be executed **end-to-end** once the proprietary dataset is placed in the expected directory.

+All analytical decisions and model specifications are explicitly documented in the code, and package versions are recorded to ensure reproducibility.